SafetyCulture/safetyculture-exporter/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/39eecd9ef3573ecca044/maintainability)](https://codeclimate.com/github/SafetyCulture/iauditor-exporter/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/39eecd9ef3573ecca044/test_coverage)](https://codeclimate.com/github/SafetyCulture/iauditor-exporter/test_coverage)

-iAuditor Exporter is a CLI tool for extracting your iAuditor data.
+The iAuditor Exporter is a CLI tool for extracting your iAuditor data that’s available to all our Premium customers.
+It’s used to bulk export `inspections`, `templates`, `sites`, `users`, `groups` and `schedules` to CSV and SQL formats for business intelligence tools.
+It’s also capable of exporting inspections to formats such as JSON, PDF and Word.

+Please note that you must be on our [Premium subscription](https://safetyculture.com/pricing/) in order to install and run the iAuditor Exporter tool.

 To see the full set of commands available run `iauditor-exporter --help`

+We recommend that you have some basic knowledge of running command lines before installing the iAuditor Exporter CLI tool.

 ## Install